 Artus Van Briggle (1869-1904) worked at Avon Pottery in Cincinnati, Ohio, by 17 years of age.
 The artist shows an early interest in art, taking courses at the Art Academy of Cincinnati.
 By the time Van Briggle turned 18, Rookwood would acquire his skills.
 However, Van Briggle’s ambitions would never grow tired.
 The artist attended Académie Julian in Paris, France, where he would also exhibit at the Paris Salon.

 Upon Van Briggle’s return to the United States, he moved to Colorado Springs, Colorado, to start Van Briggle Pottery.
+The artist would typically sign his works as AVS.
 Artus Van Briggle died in 1904, and the company would continue to be run by widowed artist Anne Louise Gregory (Anna) Ritter (1868-1929), often marking her art as Anna Van Briggle.
-The Van Briggle pottery company would be well known for its turquoise blue matte glazes across various art nouveau style vases and female figural forms.
+The Van Briggle pottery company would be well known for its turquoise blue matte glazes across various art nouveau-style vases and female figural forms.

 Edward Timothy Hurley